 For entities in which the Company has variable interests, the Company focuses on identifying which entity has the power to direct the activities that most significantly impact the variable interest entity's economic performance and which enterprise has the obligation to absorb losses or the right to receive benefits from the variable interest entity.
-If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity will be included in the Company's condensed consolidated financial statement.
-During the three months ended December 29, 2017, the Company had two variable interest entities, only one of which is consolidated, because it was determined that the Company was the primary beneficiary for that entity.
-As of December 29, 2017, total assets and liabilities for the consolidated variable interest entity was \$6.6 million and \$0.1 million, respectively.
+If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity will be included in the Company's condensed consolidated financial statements.
+During the three months ended March 30, 2018, the Company had three variable interest entities, two of which are consolidated, because it was determined that the Company was the primary beneficiary for those entities.
+As of March 30, 2018, total assets and liabilities for consolidated variable interest entities was \$4.6 million and \$3.0 million, respectively.